VishuMittal004/PORTFOLIO/README.md

 For any inquiries or collaboration opportunities, please reach out through the contact information provided on the website.

 ---

-*This portfolio website is designed and developed to showcase Vipanshu Mittal's professional work and skills in web development and design.*
+*This portfolio website is designed and developed to showcase Vipanshu Mittal's professional work and skills in web development, software development, AI development and design.*